 Many transit card fare systems outside of Asia are managed by Cubic Transportation Systems, including Oyster, Opal, Clipper, OMNY, Ventra and SmarTrip to name a few.
 Cubic and operators like Transport for London, Transport for NSW and New York MTA have focused primarily on Open Loop EMV card support as their mobile solution instead of hosting native virtual transit cards.

 The large deployment of PBOC 2.0/3.0 China T-Union cards on mobile has been cited as proof that it’s ‘better’ at mobile than FeliCa and MIFARE, but the reality has nothing to do with protocols or smartphone hardware.
-It is all about streamlining, centralizing and eliminating choices on the cloud side:
+It is all about the Ministry of Transport China T-Union card nationwide standard managed by a single entity, Beijing China Communications Gold Card Technology (BCCGCT) for plastic and digital issue:

-- All China T-Union cards share a common recharge backend cloud provided by UnionPay.
-It’s the reason why China T-Union only support UnionPay recharge and sport a similar logo.
+- All China T-Union cards have a single recharge backend cloud provided by UnionPay, managed by BCCGCT.
+It’s the reason why China T-Union only support UnionPay recharge and sport a similar logo with local transit agency branding.
 It’s all one package.

-- China T-Union cards on mobile have to be created on the device, plastic card transfers are not supported.
-Local transit agency transit card apps are intentionally crippled and do not support any NFC features.
-Apple Support pages do not mention plastic card transfer.
+- China T-Union digital cards on mobile have to be created on the device, plastic card transfers are not supported.
+Local transit agency transit card apps are intentionally crippled and do not support any NFC transfer features, Apple Support pages do not mention plastic card transfer.